-The prisoners knew that the Americans were getting closer from the civilian newspapers.
-One day the POWs were working, suddenly the guards stopped them and told them that it was too hot to work.
+The prisoners knew that the Americans were getting closer by reading the civilian newspapers.
+One day the POWs were working, and suddenly the guards stopped them and told them that it was too hot to work.
 The POWs knew something was up because this story just did not sound right.
 Some of the POWs said that the war had to be over because it had never been too hot to work before.

 The next morning the POWs got up again and were told that they did not have to work that day.
 It was on this day that some of the prisoners heard a Japanese radio broadcast that said the Japanese were attempting to negotiate for peace.
 The Japanese then came around and gave each prisoner a cigarette ration.
 The POWs had not seen cigarettes in months.
 Next, the Japanese gave the POWs new split-toe shoes and new POW uniforms.

 At this time Lawson was sick in bed with a 106-degree fever.
 Doc Sparrow went to see him and got him out of bed.
-The two friends went into the town to trade the shoes and clothes for Saki.
+The two friends went into the town to trade shoes and clothes for Saki.
 They then got drunk.

 Knowing that the war was over, Doc and the other POWs moved to a building with nicer quarters.
 The POWs also painted a big “POW” on the roof of a building.
 American planes dropped food, medicine, and clothing to them, but no Americans appeared at the camp on September 5, 1945.

-When the POWs were finally liberated, on Septem ber 11, 1945, he was taken by train to Yokohama, boarded a transport, and returned to the Philippines.
+When the POWs were finally liberated, on September 11, 1945, he was taken by train to Yokohama, boarded a transport, and returned to the Philippines.
 Doc remained there until it was determined that he was healthy enough to return home.
-Doc sailed on the U.S.S.
+He sailed on the U.S.S.
 General R. L. Howze, on September 23, 1945, and arrived, in San Francisco, on October 1 5, 1945.
 It was almost four years, to the day, since he had left, from there, for the Philippines.

 William “Doc” Sparrow never recovered from his time as a POW and was in and out of the Veterans Administration Hospital in Lexington, Kentucky.
-On May 1, 1952, Doc was admitted to the VA Hospital and passed away on May 5, 1952, in Lexington and was buried in Spring Hill Cemetery in Harrodsburg on May 9, 1952.
+On May 1, 1952, Doc was admitted to the VA Hospital and passed away on May 5, 1952, in Lexington, and was buried in Spring Hill Cemetery in Harrodsburg on May 9, 1952.